 Jay Derr is a transportation policy analyst at the Reason Foundation.

-A Louisiana native, Derr attended Louisiana State University, where he received his undergraduate degree in political science with a major in Political Science and a minor in History.
+A Louisiana native, Derr attended Louisiana State University, where he earned his undergraduate degree with a major in political science and a minor in history.

 Before joining Reason, Derr worked at the Pelican Institute for Public Policy.